• Skip to primary navigation

 Brush each with the reserved cream and add any optional toppings.
 Demerara or coarse sugar will add a bit of extra texture to the top and no one says no to a bit of extra chocolate!

-Scones on silicone baking sheet.
+10. Scones placed on a baking mat.

 Bake in the centre of a preheated 400°F oven for about 15 minutes.
 The scones should be golden on top, but be careful that the tips don't catch!